JGBs extend losses as Europe deal saps safety bids

 Wall Street stocks jumped 3 percent.
 The Nikkei stock average

-to its monetary easing stance for a while.
-The BOJ eased policy
+to keep to its monetary easing stance for a while.
+The BOJ eased

 but not clearly above 1.2 percent unless the U.S. economy